amore-lab/terms/index.md

 If you are a resident of another jurisdiction, you waive any comparable statute or doctrine.

-**Disclaimer of Warranty**

-Your use of the Services is at your sole risk.
+**Disclaimer of Warranty.** Your use of the Services is at your sole risk.
 The site is provided on an “AS IS” and “AS AVAILABLE” basis. dotdotdot expressly disclaims all warranties of any kind, whether express, implied or statutory, including, but not limited to the implied warranties of merchantability, fitness for a particular purpose, title and non-infringement. dotdotdot makes no warranty that (i) the Services will meet your requirements, (ii) the Services will be uninterrupted, timely, secure, or error-free, or (iii) the results that may be obtained from the use of the Services will be accurate or reliable.

-**Limitation of Liability**

-You understand and agree that dotdotdot will not be liable for any indirect, incidental, special, consequential, or exemplary damages, or damages for loss of profits including but not limited to damages for loss of goodwill, use, data or other intangible losses (even if dotdotdot has been advised of the possibility of such damages), whether based on contract, tort, negligence, strict liability or otherwise, resulting from: (i) the use or the inability to use the Services; (ii) your access, use, creation of, or interaction with any Content, Character or Generations; (iii) your sharing with any third party of any Content, Character or Generations; (iv) unauthorized access to or alteration of your transmissions or data; (v) statements or conduct of any third party (including users) on the Services; or (vi) any other matter relating to the Services.
+Limitation of Liability. \*\*\*\*You understand and agree that dotdotdot will not be liable for any indirect, incidental, special, consequential, or exemplary damages, or damages for loss of profits including but not limited to damages for loss of goodwill, use, data or other intangible losses (even if dotdotdot has been advised of the possibility of such damages), whether based on contract, tort, negligence, strict liability or otherwise, resulting from: (i) the use or the inability to use the Services; (ii) your access, use, creation of, or interaction with any Content, Character or Generations; (iii) your sharing with any third party of any Content, Character or Generations; (iv) unauthorized access to or alteration of your transmissions or data; (v) statements or conduct of any third party (including users) on the Services; or (vi) any other matter relating to the Services.
 In no event will dotdotdot’s total liability to you for all damages, losses or causes of action exceed the greater of: (i) $100; or (ii) the amount you paid dotdotdot (if any) in connection with your use of the Services.

 Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for incidental or consequential damages.
 Accordingly, some of the limitations set forth above may not apply to you.
 If you are dissatisfied with any portion of the site or with these terms of use, your sole and exclusive remedy is to discontinue use of the Services.